dogweather/forkful/content/en/fish-shell/data-and-text-processing/editing-files-in-place-with-cli-one-liners.md

 weight: 32
 ---

-## What & Why?

-Editing files in-place with CLI one-liners is about making changes directly to files from the command line, without opening them in a text editor.
-Programmers do this to save time and automate repetitive editing tasks, making their workflow smoother and more efficient.

 ## How to:
 Fish Shell, known for its user-friendly features and powerful scripting capabilities, offers several ways to edit files in-place.
 However, unlike some other shells, Fish does not have a built-in mechanism for in-place editing (`sed -i` in Bash, for example).
 But fear not, you can still achieve this with a little creativity and some help from external tools like `sed` and `awk`.

 ### Using `sed` for simple replacements